lachenmayer/autocomplete/README.md

 ## Finding the right data structure

-As we're typing in words, we need to find a data structure which given a prefix can efficiently return us the suffixes of that word.
-A *trie* fits the bill perfectly:
+When we are typing words, we usually type them from start to finish.
+We want our auto-complete box to suggest suitable word endings for us given the letters we have already typed in.
+In other words, we need to find a data structure which given a prefix can efficiently return us the suffixes of that word.
+A *trie* fits the bill perfectly.
+A trie, short for retrieval tree, is a tree structure in which each node stores a single character (if, as in our case, you are using strings as keys).

-(image)

-In a trie, each node stores a single character (if, as in our case, you are using strings as keys).
 Each node's subtree contains all the suffixes of the given string.

-(example)
+For example, a trie containing the words 'hello', 'here', and 'hero' structurally looks like this:

+     h
+     e
+    / \
+    l  r
+    l / \
+    o e o

+Another example, with the words 'cat', 'care', 'case':

+      c
+      a
+     /|\
+    t r s
+      e e

+To look up the possible auto-complete suggestions, we have to search for the prefix and then return the contents of the subtree of that node.
+For example, with the input 'he', we should return ['llo', 're', 'ro'].

 ## Defining the operations